-- Formal Urban Settlements have a formal layout, are serviced with a full range of municipal services and the households can obtain security of tenure.
+- Formal Urban Settlements have a formal (proclaimed) layout, are serviced with a full range of municipal services and the households can obtain security of tenure.
 These include areas such as Rustenburg, Tlhabane, Boitekong, Phatsima, Hartbeesfontein, Kroondal and Marikana. - Tribal Settlements are mainly located on Bafokeng tribal land and the households living in these settlements are considered Bafokeng citizens.
-Although these households do not own title deeds, they have security of tenure through their association with the tribe and are characterised by varying levels of service.
-Settlements that fall within this category include areas such as Phokeng, Kanana, Luka, Chaneng, Tlaseng, Rankelenyane, Thekwane and Photsaneng. - Rural Settlements are settlements that are similar in nature to the tribal settlements with regard to the residential densities and functions, but they are not located on Bafokeng tribal land. - Informal Settlements have mainly developed along the mining belt.
+Although these households do not own title deeds, they have security of tenure (permission to occupy) through their association with the tribe and are characterised by varying levels of service.
+Settlements that fall within this category include areas such as Phokeng, Kanana, Luka, Chaneng, Tlaseng, Rankelenyane, Thekwane and Photsaneng. - Rural Settlements are settlements that are similar in nature to the tribal settlements with regard to the residential densities and functions, but they are not located on Bafokeng tribal land. - Informal Settlements have mainly developed along the mining belt and close to mine shafts.
 These include areas such as Wonderkoppies, Nkaneng, Zakhele, Popo Molefe and Freedom Park.
-The 24 informal settlements are characterised by a lack of security of tenure and a lack of basic municipal services, and collectively represent at least 24 000 households.
-(The total number of households residing in informal structures (including backyard unit) is about 68 800 units.
+The 24 informal settlements in the RLM area are characterised by a lack of security of tenure and a lack of basic municipal services.
+Collectively these areas represent at least 24 000 households.
+(The total number of households residing in informal structures (including backyard units and informal units in traditional authority areas) in the RLM municipal area is about 68 800 units.